 - Property damage expenses

 You might be interested in filing a wrongful death claim if you lost a loved one in a motorcycle accident.
 Some recoverable damages in your case can include funeral costs, your loved one’s medical bills, and loss of consortium.
-By calculating the cost of your damages, your lawyer can help you seek fair compensation.
+By calculating the cost of your damages, an Atlanta motorcycle accident attorney can help you seek fair compensation.

 Determining Fault for Your Accident